 What Transmission Do I Have?
-Types, Pros & Cons
+Differences, Types & FAQs

 Most drivers know what kind of an engine they’ve got.
 However, the same can’t be said about the transmission.
 It’s still very important to know what type of gearbox you have, though.
 That will help diagnose it, get the right fluid, and save money on repairs.
 A modern-day car can either be equipped with a manual or an automatic unit, which can be further broken down into CVTs, AMTs and, say, dual-clutch systems.